mikevgb/ft_irc/README.md

 Once the server are running, you can use the client's command-line interface to interact with the IRC server.
 I strongly recommend using [Irssi](https://irssi.org/) but you can choose the IRC Client you want.

 For more information on the available commands and their usage, refer to the documentation provided by your IRC Client.

-### 🦸 Contributing

-Contributions to the ft_irc project are welcome!
-If you find any bugs, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request.
-Please follow the established coding style and commit message conventions for a smooth integration process.

-_Happy coding! 🚀_